-The administration fees charged to the Company during the period and outstanding at 31 December 2019 are presented in the Statement of Comprehensive Income and Statement of Financial Position, respectively.
+The administration fees charged to the Company during the year is presented in the Statement of Comprehensive Income.

 10 Related party transactions and significant agreements (continued)

 Significant Agreements (continued)

 Depositary

 Brown Brothers Harriman Trustee Services (Ireland) Limited (the "Depositary") was appointed as depositary to the Company on 27 September 2019.
 The Depositary is not a related party to the Company.
 The Depositary is entitled to receive from the Company, out of the assets of the Fund, an annual fee which will not exceed 0.02% of the net assets of the Fund (plus VAT, if any) together with reasonable costs and expenses incurred by the Depositary in the performance of its duties as Depositary of the Fund.
 These fees accrue and are calculated on each dealing day and are payable monthly in arrears.
 The Depositary is also be entitled to be reimbursed out of the assets of the Fund all agreed transaction charges (which will be charged at normal commercial rates).